fabianmichael/kirby-markdown-field/README.md

 ### 3.5.
 Query

-⛔️ Not implemented yet, should follow textarea field.

 You can limit the options shown in the Pagelink dialog, by setting a `pagelink` query (if unset, you'll be able to browse the entire website tree)

 ```yaml